tripleaceme/Micheal-Store-Database-Project/README.md

 You can read more about it [Here](#)

-# ER DIAGRAM for the Micheal Store Database Project E-Commerce Business
+# ER Diagram for Micheal Store
 <p> <a href="#" target="blank"><img src="https://github.com/tripleaceme/Micheal-Store-Database-Project/blob/main/Micheal%20Store%20ER%20Diragram.png" alt="ER Diagram" /></a> </p>

 ## How to use this library: